Davsan88/guidesAndNotes/aws_practitioner.md

 ### Infrastructure as Code
 Infrastructure as Code (IaC) is the practice of managing and provisioning computing infrastructure through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.

+### CloudFormation
+AWS CloudFormation is a service that enables you to model and set up your AWS resources using templates, automating the process of resource creation and management.

 ## Shared Responsibility Model